TexasInstruments/edgeai-tidl-tools/docs/update_target.md

   - **UPDATE_OSRT_COMPONENTS** and **UPDATE_FIRMWARE_AND_LIB** env variables can be set before running the script to control what to update.

  - UPDATE_OSRT_COMPONENTS replaces the following components on the target device filesystem:
-    - onnxruntime, tflite_runtime and dlr python wheels
+    - onnxruntime, tflite_runtime and tvm python wheels
     - /usr/include/itidl_rt.h, /usr/include/itvm_rt.h, /usr/include/tensorflow, /usr/include/onnxruntime
     - /usr/lib/tflite_2.21, /usr/lib/libonnxruntime.so, /usr/lib/libtensorflow-lite.a